The R package stabm provides functionality

 set.seed(1)

-stabilityIntersectionCount(features = feats, sim.mat = mat, N = 100)
+stabilityIntersectionCount(features = feats, sim.mat = mat, N = 100)## [1] 0.4353893Finally, stabm also provides a visualization of the

 feature sets.